aevyrie/bevy_mod_picking/README.md

 ## Getting Started

-Run the 3d_scene example, a modified version of the `bevy` example of the same name, with:
+To run the 3d_scene example, a modified version of the `bevy` example of the same name, clone this repository and run:
 ```console
 cargo run --example 3d_scene
 ```